Monday’s Insider Report: Companies insiders are buying and selling

 The following companies have had recent insider selling activity.

-On Sept.
-8, the company's chief accounting officer Jason Ausher sold 5,800 shares at an average price per share of $15.35 (U.S.), taking his portfolio position down to 13,357 shares.
+Gregory Monahan, who sits on Cott's board of directors and is a senior managing director at New York-based activist firm, Crescendo Partners, L.P., sold 2,500 shares on Sept.
+14, divested 3,000 shares on September 13, and liquidated 3,000 shares from his portfolio on Sept.
+12, leaving a remaining portfolio balance of 110,166 shares.
+All three transactions were completed at an average price per share above $15 (U.S.)

-The following company has had mixed trading with both recent insider buying as well as selling activity.
+Last week, we reported that the company's chief accounting officer Jason Ausher sold 5,800 shares at an average price per share of $15.35 (U.S.) on Sept.
+8, taking his portfolio position down to 13,357 shares.

 Follow me on Twitter at @jennifer_dowty to receive links to all my insider reports